top of page

 The phrase "staycation" got a whole new meaning during the 2020 pandemic.
 Being confined to our homes for the first couple of weeks created artists, cooks and dancers for social media.
 But the beginning of the pandemic was March and in New York, we were on the verge of spring.
 Staying home, especially if you lived in an apartment was not very ideal.
 So, although our then mayor and governor were notoriously feuding, they agreed on one thing: how to get us out of the house safely and to enjoy the city.
 It was time to "travel" in our own city, have an NYC staycation.

 At this point, if a New Yorker did not know how to have fun in our own city, we were about to find out.
-Places we did not existed popped up all of a sudden on our social media feeds, trending with hashtags.
+Places we did not know that existed started popping up all of a sudden on our social media feeds, trending with hashtags.
 And people got there with imagination, since many people did not want to take public transportation: bicycling, e-bikes, roller anything (skates, blades, boards), walking.

 Since the name of this blog is the NYC Traveler, you may be curious about what the NYC Traveler does when I'm in NYC, my hometown.
 Below you will find some my picks for visiting New York City (and some of the surrounding areas).
 If you are a NYC metropolitan area resident, you might find some areas to visit for the first time or worth a re-visit.